 Teachers have to take jobs where the students are, but doctors can pretty much practise wherever they like, regardless of need.
+Underserviced geographic

-Underserviced geographic areas are a perpetual source of angst for the public and for policy-makers.
+Medicine remains for the most part a cottage industry of small businesses in which neither payers (governments) nor providers adequately scrutinize quality, health outcomes or resource-consumption patterns. areas are a perpetual source of angst for the public and for policy-makers.
 The conversation conveniently ignores overserviced areas and misses the irony that the failure to deal with that problem exacerbates shortages elsewhere.
 Physicians cluster in attractive urban areas with healthy populations and overlook pressing needs both within and outside our cities.
 Interestingly, it appears that the percentage of the population that reports not having a regular family doctor is not related to the doctor-to-population ratio.
-10 The BC Supreme Court struck down the government's plan to pay physicians in overserviced areas a reduced percentage of the fee code on Charter of Rights grounds.
+The BC Supreme Court struck down the government's plan to pay physicians in overserviced areas a reduced percentage of the fee code on Charter of Rights grounds.
 By contrast, the New Brunswick Court of Appeal upheld a regional health authority's right to limit the number of physician slots in various specialties.
 Quebec has found a way through regional medical staffing plans to limit practice locations for many years.
-11